-Formatted: Header • Formatted: Outline numbered + Level: 4 + Numbering • The term of office of public sector members appointed by the Combined Authority is at their discretion; the Mayor is a member by virtue of his office.
-Style: Bullet + Aligned at: 4.42 cm + Indent at: 5.42 cm 3.3.383.3.42 The Chair of the Business Board may appoint up to five co-opted members as necessary to complement the skills and expertise on the Board or to meet gender balance and protected characteristic requirements.
-Membership may not exceed 20 members and up to five co-opted members.
-Formatted: Indent: Hanging: 1.25 cm, Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, + Start at: 20 + Alignment: Left + Aligned at: 2.13 cm + Indent at: 3.38 cm 3.3.393.3.43 Private sector members all have expertise and knowledge of our key sectors.
+- The term of office of public sector members appointed by the Combined Authority is at their discretion; the Mayor is a member by virtue of his office. - 3.3.383.3.42 The Chair Business Board may appoint up to five co-opted members as necessary to complement the skills and expertise on the Board or to meet gender balance and protected characteristic requirements.
+Membership may not exceed 20 members and up to five co-opted members. - 3.3.393.3.43 Private sector members all have expertise and knowledge of our key sectors.
 These details together with their biographies are published on the Business Board website.
 This will include including a designated SME representative.

-Formatted: Not Expanded by / Condensed by Chair and Vice-Chair of Business Board 3.3.403.3.44 The Constitution requires that the Chair and Vice-Chair must be the private sector representatives of the Board.
-3.3.413.3.45 The terms of office of the Chair and Vice-Chair will be for two (2three (3) years with one consecutive term permitted upon unanimous vote of the Board members present and voting.
-Formatted: Indent: Hanging: 1.23 cm, Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, + Start at: 20 + Alignment: Left + Aligned at: 2.13 cm + Indent at: 3.38 cm 3.3.423.3.46 The Chair is a voting member of the Cambridgeshire and Peterborough Combined Authority Board.
-3.3.433.3.47 "Strengthened Local Enterprise Partnerships" stipulated a maximum membership of 20 members with 2/3 ^{rds} from the private sector and to aim to have a 50/50 gender balance by 2023.
-The Business Board aims to have a 50/50 gender balance by 2020 through the advertisement and appointment of new private-sector members to sit on the Board and the appointment of co-opted-membership.
-A recruitment campaign will be undertaken in 2019 for three new-members to ensure gender balance and to ensure all members' term of office-does not end at the same time thus ensuring succession planning.
-3.3.443.3.48 Following the revised Assurance Framework Guidance (January 2019), Higher Education and Further Education will represent the private sector on the Local Enterprise PartnershipBusiness Board.
-3.3.45 The Business Board Constitution states that private sector members including the Formatted: Not Expanded by / Condensed by
+Chair and Vice-Chair of Business Board

+- The Constitution requires that the Chair and Vice-Chair must be the private sector representatives of the Board. - 3.3.413.3.45 The terms of office of the Chair and Vice-Chair will be for two (2three (3) years with one consecutive term permitted upon unanimous vote of the Board members present and voting. - 3.3.423.3.46 The Chair is a voting member of the Cambridgeshire and Peterborough Combined Authority Board. - 3.3.433.3.47 "Strengthened Local Enterprise Partnerships" stipulated a maximum membership of 20 members with 2/3^{rds} from the private sector and to aim to have a 50/50 gender balance by 2023.
+The Business Board aims to have a 50/50 gender balance by 2020 through the advertisement and appointment of new private sector members to sit on the Board and the appointment of co-opted membership.
+A recruitment campaign will be undertaken in 2019 for three new members to ensure gender balance and to ensure all members' term of office does not end at the same time thus ensuring succession planning. - 3.3.443.3.48 Following the revised Assurance Framework Guidance (January 2019), Higher Education and Further Education will represent the private sector on the Local Enterprise Partnership. - 3.3.45 The Business Board Constitution states that private sector members including the